snotskie/ttrpg/md/index.md

 *Humanity, Blessed* is a rules-light TTRPG system inspired by our favorite games, designed to tell stories, about what it means to be human, doing goofy, cool, fantastic little human things.

 # Making Your First Character
 <!-- _class: center major -->

 ## Step One: Stats
 <!-- _class: center -->

-> *Each character in this game has a small number of Stats: the H’s of Humanity.
+> *Each character in this game has a small number of Stats: the H's of Humanity.
 Together, these represent a character's general capabilities at a wide range of tasks and situations.*
 > *&mdash;snotskie*

 ### Stats